jgorset/facepy/README.rst

 Facepy can do more than reading your latest posts and posting photographs of parrots, but you'll have to `read the documentation <http://readthedocs.org/docs/facepy>`_ to find out how.

+Please note that Facepy does *not* do authentication with Facebook; it only consumes its API.
+To get an access token to consume the API on behalf of a user, use a suitable OAuth library for your platform (if you're using Django, for example, you might use `Fandjango <https://github.com/jgorset/fandjango>`_).

 Installation
 ------------